 In order to be counted towards the MS degree, courses taken by undergraduates must not be used to satisfy the BS requirements.
-Students must demonstrate that these courses have not been used for their undergraduate degree by obtaining a letter from the undergraduate registrar stating this fact.
+Students must demonstrate that these courses have not been used for their undergraduate degree by obtaining a letter from the undergraduate registrar.
 These courses taken before matriculation as a graduate student must then be transferred to the graduate transcript according to the rules for the transfer of credits from other universities.

-Undergraduates interested in pursuing this opportunity should consult with the director of the undergraduate program in Statistics and Biostatistics.
+Undergraduates interested in pursuing this opportunity should consult with the directors of both the graduate and undergraduate program in Statistics and Biostatistics.